SymfonyCasts/symfony5/sfcasts/rector.md

 ```

 Awesome!
 That creates the `rector.php` file... which we can see over at the
 root of our project.

+***TIP
+The latest version of Rector will generate config that looks a bit different than this.
+But don't worry,
+it still works exactly the same.
+***

 Inside of this callback function, our job is to configure
 which *types* of upgrades we want to apply.
 These are called "rules" or sometimes
 "set lists" or rules.
 We're going to start with a set of Symfony upgrades.